 Certain situations can result in the contestability period restarting.

 When a policy lapses because the premium is not paid, the reinstatement of the policy will generally restart the two year contestability period.
 Similarly, the period will restart if you transfer the cash value of a permanent life insurance policy into a new policy.

 Lies on life insurance applications can put the financial security of your surviving family members at-risk.

 Applicants for life insurance should never lie or omit information to reduce their premium because they are essentially gambling that they will survive the contestability period.
-If an insured passes away during this window, inaccurate information in the application can lead to a lot of stress for loved ones.
+If an insured passes away during this two year window, inaccurate information in the application can lead to a lot of stress for loved ones.
 A best case scenario is that inaccurate information will delay a death benefit, but misrepresentations could result in a denial.

 Even if you survive the contestability period, insurance fraud can still be a problem.

 While it might occur to someone that the probability of passing away during the contestability period is really low, this still does not make it a good idea to misrepresent information.
-The insurance company might still refuse to pay the death benefit if it determines the application was fraudulent.
+The insurance company might still refuse to pay the death benefit if it determines that the application for insurance was fraudulent.

 A death during the contestability period might result in a delay in the beneficiaries receiving the death benefit.